telerik/xaml-docs/controls/radtabcontrol/howto/needed-assemblies.md

 position: 5
 ---

-# To Which Assemblies do I Have to Add Reference in my Project
+# {{ site.framework_name }} RadTabControl To Which Assemblies do I Have to Add Reference in my Project